microsoft/vscode-docs/docs/getstarted/keybindings.md

 We also have a printable version of these keyboard shortcuts. **Help** > **Keyboard Shortcut Reference** displays a condensed PDF version suitable for printing as an easy reference.

-Below are links to the three platform-specific versions:
+Below are links to the three platform-specific versions (US English keyboard):

 * [Windows](https://go.microsoft.com/fwlink/?linkid=832145)
 * [macOS](https://go.microsoft.com/fwlink/?linkid=832143)